“Klaatu barada nikto!”

 By the end of 1951, Pat was ready to find a man who would love only her.
 And she wanted to start a family.
 After moving to New York to escape her heartbreak over Cooper and her stagnant film career, Patricia found that man in Roald Dahl.

-The two married on July 2, 1953.
+Patricia Neal and Roald Dahl married on July 2, 1953.

-Patricia Does it All
+Patricia Neal Does it All

 When the couple’s first child, Olivia, was born in 1955, Patricia Neal made headlines with her juggling of a Broadway career, motherhood, and the role of loyal wife: